essie-analyst/dfir-incident-response-case-study/README.md

 - Application of ACPO principles within an academic DFIR context
 - Clear technical reporting suitable for non-technical stakeholders

-This repository documents an academic Digital Forensics and Incident Response (DFIR) case study conducted using a Windows workstation disk image.
-The objective of the investigation was to analyse suspected insider-related data handling activity and demonstrate evidence-led forensic methodology.

-The investigation was performed in a controlled lab environment using a single forensic disk image (`.001`).
-Analysis focused on non-volatile artefacts recorded on the workstation, including file system activity, deleted data recovery, USB connection artefacts, browser history, email artefacts, and timeline correlation.

-This case study is intended for learning and portfolio purposes and reflects DFIR practices aligned with professional standards, while remaining explicit about scope and limitations.

 ## Objective